MSTEWARDSON/LinkStatus/README.md

 - [regexp](https://golang.org/pkg/regexp/): Used to search for http and https links in a string
 - [fatih color](https://github.com/fatih/color): USed to bring colour to the console output
 - [pflag](https://github.com/spf13/pflag): Used to add the optional -v or --version command line arguments

-## Optional Features
-- Colourized output: Good URLs come out green, bad URLs come out red, and unknown URLs come out in light blue
-- Timeout: If a GET request gets hanged up for too long, the program moves on.
-- JSON Format: URL list comes out in JSON format when selected
-- -All, -Good, -Bad: URL list can be sorted to certain categorys
-- -i, --ignore: ignore url patterns in ignore.txt.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)